CHTC/chtc-website-source/uw-research-computing/hpc-job-submission.md

 To run an MPI program in an interactive session, you will need to (1) allocate the resources using `salloc`, then (2) use `srun` to run the MPI code, and finally (3) give up the allocated resources.
-In brief,

 1. **Request resources**